Surgery for lung cancer is done in a specialist centre, and is carried out by specialist lung surgeons.

 During a sternotomy, your surgeon makes a cut through the length of the breastbone (sternum).
 It gives them access to both the left and right sides of the chest.

-Keyhole surgery can remove very small, early, non small cell lung cancers.
+Keyhole surgery can remove small, early, non small cell lung cancers.
 The medical name for this operation is video assisted thoracoscopic surgery (VATS).
 The surgeon makes 1, 2 or 3 small cuts on the side of your chest.
 They use a long, bendy tube called a thoracoscope.

 Having keyhole surgery